 Make sure your phone is unlocked before you leave home.
 You can test this by buying a cheap prepaid SIM card from another network.
 If it connects to the network, you’re set.
 If not, contact your provider and ask for the unlock codes for your phone or buy an unlock code on eBay.

 When you arrive in Thailand, you can get a SIM card from any 7 Eleven store.
-There’s also mobile phone stores in all of the malls as well.
+There’s also mobile phone stores in all of the malls as well, who will also help you select a prepaid plan and put the SIM card in your phone.
 You’ll need your passport to buy a SIM card.

 There are three networks here – dtac, TrueMove and AIS.
 Click those links to find details on their prepaid offers.